-In FY2016, CAT’s professional development outreach included workshops in Early Childhood Education, School Violence Prevention, HIV Prevention, Shakespeare, Dropout Prevention, as well as workshops for Homes for the Homeless educators.
-FY2016 also included presentations at several conferences, including:
+Recently, CAT’s professional development outreach included workshops in Early Childhood Education, School Violence Prevention, HIV Prevention, Shakespeare, Dropout Prevention, as well as workshops for Homes for the Homeless educators.
+In addition to Professional Development workshops, CAT staff members have presentated at several conferences, including:

 - ICPH Beyond Housing Conference